on the cheap and sleazy side (www.cheapandsleazy.net)

 Q&A; Lit; Jury Charge ... come on now, say it with me: BORING!!!

-How would you like to do something ... different?
+How would you like to take down something ... different?

-Well, if you're fortunate enough to be reading this before October 30th or 31st of 2006, then ... howzabout 4 hours of ghost stories?
+Well, if you're fortunate enough to be reading this before October 31st of 2009, then ... howzabout 4 hours of ghost stories?

 "What?!
 Four Hours of Ghost Stories?!
 Where?"

 Why, on Coast to Coast AM, of course ...!
-Or perhaps I should say, "Ghost to Ghost AM" instead.
+Or perhaps I should say, "Ghost to Ghost AM."

 Every year on Hallowe'en, Art Bell, the creator of Coast to Coast AM, takes the scariest ghost stories he can ... um ... scare up from his e-mail In box.
 He then calls the person that e-mailed the story, and the person tells the story over the air (did I mention the stories are supposed to be true?).